dev-shimada/terraform-provider-google/website/docs/r/recaptcha_enterprise_key.html.markdown

 * `integration_type` -
   (Required)
   Required.
 Describes how this key is integrated with the website.
-Possible values: SCORE, CHECKBOX, INVISIBLE
+Possible values: SCORE, CHECKBOX, INVISIBLE, POLICY_BASED_CHALLENGE

 ## Attributes Reference